UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 # Procedures/Actions

-You can swap between the characters by pressnig 'C' for Computer Scientist or 'A' for the Agricultural Engineer to either:
+You can swap between the characters by pressing 'C' for Computer Scientist or 'A' for the Agricultural Engineer to either:
 - Automate watering or plant mines by hitting '1' or '2' and pressing the SPACEBAR to perform the action
 - Collect resources or plant crops by hitting '1' or '2' and pressing the SPACEBAR to perform the action